-Petitioner asserts the "claim terms are either expressly defined in the common disclosure5 or are used with their common and ordinary meaning.
-Consequently, no term requires an express construction to assess the grounds in this Petition," in addition to those expressly defined in the specification.
+Consequently, no term requires an express construction to assess the grounds in this Petition," beyond the definitions expressly provided in the specification.
 Pet.
-17. Petitioner asserts "the specification describes two mutually exclusive categories of 'modified PH20 polypeptides' (i.e., 'active mutants' vs. 'inactive mutants') but the claims are limited to one (i.e., 'active mutants')."
-Id. at 22.
-Petitioner asserts the claims are limited to "active mutants" for three reasons:
+17. In this regard, Petitioner asserts "the specification describes two mutually exclusive categories of 'modified PH20 polypeptides' (i.e., 'active mutants' vs. 'inactive mutants') but the claims are limited to one (i.e., 'active mutants')."
+Id. at 21.
+Petitioner asserts the claims are limited to "active mutants" for at least three reasons:

-First, every claim requires modified PH20 polypeptides with one of seven replacements at position 324 that yielded an "active mutant" as a single-replacement PH201-447 polypeptide (i.e., E324D, E324N, E324R, E324H, E324M, E324A, or E324S).
-All seven mutants are identified as "Active Mutants" in Table 3, and have at least \sim 40% activity per Table 9.
+First, each [claim] requires modified PH20 polypeptides with one of four replacements at position 320 that yielded an "active mutant" as a single-replacement PH201-447 polypeptide (i.e., D320H, D320K, D329R, or D320S).
+All four are identified as "Active Mutants" in Table 3 and have >100% activity per Table 9.